mohammedz00/ecs-project-gatus/README.md

 ### TLS and DNS (acm + route53 modules)

 - Route53 hosted zone for `app.zenudeens.com`
-- ACM certificate for `app.zenudeens.com` with automated DNS validation — Terraform creates the validation CNAME record in Route53 and waits for issuance before proceeding
+- ACM certificate for `app.zenudeens.com` with automated DNS validation, Terraform creates the validation CNAME record in Route53 and waits for issuance before proceeding
 - A record alias pointing `app.zenudeens.com` to the ALB